mblomquist/cfd-2d-natural/README.md

-# cfd-2d-natural
+# cfd-2d

-A simple two-dimensional natural convection CFD routine in Fortran.
+A simple two-dimensional CFD routine in Fortran.

 ## Status